 Meanwhile, the premium car market in Indonesia is actually rather small.
 Only about 1 percent of total car sales in Indonesia involve premium brands such as Mercedes-Benz and BMW.

 Indonesian Car Exports

-The Indonesian government also has high hopes for the country's car exports (thus generating additional foreign exchange revenue), particularly ahead of the implementation of the ASEAN Economic Community (AEC), which will turn the ASEAN region into one single market and production area.
-The AEC will unlock more opportunities for exporters as it will intensify regional trade.
+The Indonesian government also has high hopes for the country's car exports (thus generating additional foreign exchange revenues), particularly since the implementation of the ASEAN Economic Community (AEC), which turns the ASEAN region into one single market and production area.
+The AEC should unlock more opportunities for exporters as it intensifies regional trade.